martinmaeland/Robot_Simulator/README.md

 - [ ] Clean up code
   - [ ] Make it simpler to create robot instance
 - [ ] Calculate inverse-kinematics from t-matrix

-This is just a test by using vim.

-neste linje 2.